-The newly baptised receives the Holy Spirit through the anointing of the Holy Chrism by the Bishop or the Priest.
-For us the Holy Spirit is the Life-giver, Sanctifier and Perfecter.
-We do think in terms of sin and grace, but the central element in our understanding of salvation is the life-giving Spirit.
-It is He who gives life, makes people more holy and God-like, and draws us to perfection.
-He works in the Church, through His special gifts, to build up the body of Christ and to make its members holy.
-He also works in Creation, bringing all things to their fullness and perfection.
+In the Orthodox Christian tradition, the newly baptized person receives the Holy Spirit through the anointing with Holy Chrism, which is performed by either a bishop or a priest.
+The Holy Spirit is the Life-giver, Sanctifier, and Perfecter.
+While we certainly reflect on concepts of sin and grace, our core understanding of salvation centres around the life-giving work of the Holy Spirit.

+The Holy Spirit is the one who grants life, helps us grow in holiness, and draws us closer to God's perfection.
+He actively works in the Church, using special gifts to build up the Body of Christ and make its members more holy.
+Furthermore, the Holy Spirit is at work in all of Creation, guiding everything toward its fullest and most perfect state.

+For Orthodox Christians, salvation means more than simply escaping hell and entering heaven.
+It involves separating ourselves from evil and actively growing in God.
+Salvation is about experiencing eternal life characterized by true holiness and righteousness.
+It also means being united with Christ in His divine-human nature, sharing in His Sonship, and even participating in His rule over the universe.
+With the help of the Holy Spirit, we have the opportunity to become more like God in love, power, and wisdom.
+We bear the fruit of the Holy Spirit - love, joy, peace, long-suffering, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22-23).
+For Christians, this is what we understand to be human, and become the children God wants us to be!

+To be perfect like Christ (St. Matthew 5:48) seems impossible, but is a reality through the grace and power of God.
+Participation in Christ's body, blood, essence, and nature is made possible by God's grace through the Holy

+Symbols are reality and not merely representations.

-Salvation for us means more than escaping hell and going to heaven.
-It means separation from evil and growth in the good.
-It means eternal life with true holiness and righteousness.
-It means also being united with Christ in His divine-human nature, in His sonship and rule over the universe.
-It means becoming more and more God-like in love, power and wisdom.
-This is what the Holy Spirit makes possible.
-What is humanly impossible becomes reality through the grace and power of God.
-The participation in Christ's body, His blood, His being, and His nature becomes possible, by the grace of God, by the Holy Spirit, through the "mysteries of the Church" (roze-d-idtho in Syriac), which are called Sacraments in the West.
-These mysteries, mainly Baptism, Chrismation, Eucharist, are acts in the community of faith by which the eternal and eschatological (i.e. pertaining to the last times) reality of our oneness with Christ becomes experienced by faith in the Church, in time, in the here and now.
+Spirit and the "mysteries of the Church" (roze-d-idtho in Syriac), which are called Sacraments in the West.
+The Sacraments including Baptism, Chrismation, and Holy Qurbana allow us to experience the eternal reality of our oneness with Christ.
+This experience is not just abstract; it occurs in the here and now, through our faith within the Church.
+These are acts in the community of faith by which the eternal and eschatological (i.e. pertaining to the last times) reality of our oneness with Christ becomes experienced by faith in the Church, in time, in the here and now.

+Symbols in our faith especially used in Sacraments are not merely representations; they embody a deeper reality that connects us to divine grace and the life of Christ.
+Through these sacred acts, we come to understand how the Holy Spirit works in our lives and in the world around us.

+Remember